 The following is a broad generalization, but it is based on experience reviewing many restoration project design proposals.
 A collaborative attitude comes naturally for landscape architects, but other experts might not be not wired that way.
 Landscape architects can remind the team members that each project is unique and cannot be treated in template fashion, with examples ready to prove the point.

-An environmental task order for road-building impacts to streams needs to include a provision for designing vegetative plans for disturbed stream buffers, with the responsibility clearly designated.
-The design work might fall to a civil engineering firm that is designing the road infrastructure, without any experience in planting restoration work.
-A multidisciplinary road project alliance created for bidding on a road project must hire a specialist for the vegetative planting plan.
+Environmental task orders for road-building impacts to streams need to include a provision for designing vegetative plans for disturbed stream buffers, with the responsibility clearly designated.
+The design work often falls to a civil engineering firm that is designing the road infrastructure, without any experience in planting restoration work.
 They might assume the consulting environmental technical experts are capable of plan design, only to find out, post-bid, the ecologists only do detailed ecological survey work and don’t have a designer on staff.
-If the scope of services includes vegetative plan design responsibility up front, then bids for environmental services and roadside design will include the extra cost.
-If the responsibility isn’t spelled out in writing up front in the task order, your project might be scrambling for guidance and mitigation designers after the initial surveys indicate a need for mitigation.
+A good multidisciplinary road project alliance, created for bidding on a road project which will impact streams, should hire a specialist for vegetative planting plans.
+The agency contract scope of services should be written to include such a specialist.
+If the scope of services includes vegetative plan design responsibility up front, then bidders for environmental services and roadside design will include the extra cost in their bids.
+If the responsibility isn’t spelled out in writing in the task order, your project might be scrambling for guidance and mitigation designers after the initial surveys indicate a need for mitigation.

 In some ways, using vegetation to stabilize a stream buffer competes with erosion control industry structural products.
 Mitigation plant material is cheap.
 Vendors make more money if their manufactured goods are incorporated into the plan as a BMP.
-Also, lots of blankets and logs and rip rap on the site might appear to field inspection engineers to be accomplishing more than trifling groups of small seedlings and scattered wheat straw mulch.
-Landscape architects can communicate the benefits and cost savings of simple grading fixes and going green with actual, living plant material.
+Lots of blankets and logs and rip rap on the site might appear to construction field inspection engineers to be accomplishing something substantial.
+A trifling group of small seedlings and scattered wheat straw mulch lacks the visual strength of structural erosion control products, but vegetative methods of controlling erosion, when done well, can be more effective.
+Going green with actual, living plant material is preferred for cost reasons as well as for its effectiveness.
+Landscape architects can communicate the benefits and cost savings of simple grading fixes to facilitate vegetative fixes.

 Landscape architects can read and analyze stormwater conveyances and stream morphology, going beyond calculations to evaluate the proposed sinuosity of a new stream channel and how well it naturally suits the local surroundings.
-They can help soften the sharp corners of stream channels crafted by an engineer’s geometric formulas and design a plan to protect an existing, bank-stabilizing tree.
-While clear-cutting may seem like the easiest choice, a landscape architect can point out a solution that is even better, saving time and money for the project.
+They can help soften the sharp corners of stream channels crafted by an engineer’s geometric formulas and tweak a stormwater plan to protect existing, bank-stabilizing trees and vegetation.
+While clear-cutting may seem like the easiest choice, and is the default method for road construction, a landscape architect can point out a solution that is even better, avoiding expensive grading and saving time and money for the project.

 A valuable contribution a landscape architect can bring to the team is their ability to communicate with two-dimensional graphics in a manner that has visual clarity for a landscape subcontractor.
-Wetland scientists use complicated charts and graphs and map data.
+Wetland scientists use complicated charts, graphs, and map data.
 Engineers use incremental road alignment profiles that impart limited information about the unique landscape features of the site.
-It is rare for color renderings to be used for roadside stream relocation proposals, so the vegetative mitigation planting plans must be able to indicate boundaries for seed mixes, new and proposed contours, protection for existing trees, and locations of new seedlings in plain and simple black-and-white representations, without distracting and superfluous lines and patterns.
-Landscape architects can create drawings that help vegetative restoration plans read clearly to bidding contractors, rather than hiding the proposal under multi-layers of reference files within the road mainline section of the plan sheet set.
+Vegetative mitigation planting plans must be able to indicate boundaries for seed mixes, new and proposed contours, protection for existing trees, and locations of new seedlings in plain and simple black-and-white representations, without distracting and superfluous lines and patterns.
+Landscape architects can create drawings that help vegetative restoration plans read clearly to bidding contractors, rather than hiding the proposal under multi-layers of reference file clutter within the road mainline section of the plan sheet set.

 Maintenance is seldom discussed during the restoration planning process, but it should be.
 Everyone agrees good maintenance is important, but the only way to ensure quality maintenance is to include performance-based details in the contract specifications.
 It would be great to hold the contractor to a decade or more of care for a newly-planted site, but budgets and scheduling realities won’t allow that luxury.
 For roadside projects, there are strong political and funding issues that force quick-and-expedient remedies, pushing through a streamlined close-out of the contract.
-A decade is too much to ask, but you can dictate a reasonable minimum plant establishment time.
+A decade is too much to ask, but a landscape architect can draft landscape installation contracts that include a reasonable minimum plant establishment time and a maintenance plan.
 It takes at least a couple of growing seasons for bare root seedlings to connect with the soil and start actively taking up nutrients and water.
 A newly-installed multitrophic landscape needs time to build resistance to weather extremes and develop the strength for self-sustaining growth.
 A written maintenance mandate with strong consequences for loss of plant material is essential.
 Landscape architects can create the specifications to monitor and enforce conditions for viable plant material with establishment time periods, inspections, and replanting requirements.

-A landscape architect combines construction training and an understanding of plant material to provide value to restoration projects, but their most important contribution is the ability to combine creativity with a broad understanding of how all the pieces of environmental expertise puzzle can coalesce into strong drawings and effective specifications to communicate to contractors how to install and maintain restoration plantings that work.
+A landscape architect combines construction training and an understanding of plant material to provide value to restoration projects, but their most important contribution is their ability to combine creativity with a broad understanding of how all the pieces of environmental expertise puzzle fit.
+A landscape architect’s skills can coalesce into strong vegetative mitigation drawings and effective specifications to communicate to contractors how to install and maintain restoration plantings that succeed.

 You Can Read More About wetland stream restoration planting in the draft version 0.0 of the new Advanced Guide to Environmental Mitigation Planting eBook, based on years of experience working with the pros and providing guidance for the most efficient and cost-effective way to plant stream relocation, storm water retention, and wetland projects.